How I Work: Nick Edwards

 As a team, we have bi-weekly meetings.
 We call these meetings “bird’s eye meetings.”
 This is a meeting that we do with all of the shop managers and myself.
 We look at our goals and see if we’re on track to meet them.

-Shop managers facilitate weekly meetings on their own.
-These meetings are called Level 10 meetings—the terminology comes from our EOS—and include all shop staff.
-Level 10 meetings are 90-minute meetings that rate employees on a scale of 1-10 for productivity and effectiveness.
+Shop managers facilitate weekly meetings on their own, which are 90-minute meetings that rate employees on a scale of 1-10 for productivity and effectiveness.

 During the weekly meetings, the managers will go over the 30-day rolling numbers for the shop, equipment updates and processes, and a general health-check of the store.
 The whole team will walk away with a to-do list for the week.